graeme-hill/crossguid/README.md

 ## Running tests

-After compiling as described above you should get two files: `libcrossguid.a` (the static library) and `xgtest` (the test runner).
+After compiling as described above you should get two files: `libcrossguid.a` (the static library) and `crossguid-test` (the test runner).
 So to run the tests just do:

 ```
-./xgtest
+./crossguid-test
 ```

 ## Basic usage